-- Gray water (water from sinks and showers) above the waterline is gravity drained overboard, while gray water below the waterline is drained into a holding tank. - When the holding tank reaches a predetermined level, the tank's float switch automatically activates the sump pump to empty the tank's gray water overboard. - The shower sump pump can be accessed through the cutout in the hallway at the bottom of the stairs leading to the stateroom.
+- Sinks above the waterline are gravity drained overboard (gray water), while heads, sinks and showers below the waterline are pump-drained into a holding tank using a shower sump pump. - The shower sump pump can be accessed through the cutout in the hallway at the bottom of the stairs leading to the stateroom.